pnp/List-Formatting/column-samples/multi-person-currentuser/README.md

-# Highlight the current user
+# Highlight the Current User (Using a Multi-Person Column)

 ## Summary
 This sample uses the `@me` keyword to check if the person field contains the current user and shows that entry using a different color and weight.
 This is a dynamic check that will always highlight the user using the list (not the creater of the format).
 This template could easily be extended to apply different/additional styles or icons as desired by simply copying the same expression logic for other fields.